 When my family moved to the US, I haunted the children’s section of the old Anaheim Library.
 Down in the basement, scouring the shelves for Beverly Cleary’s Ramona books–my favorite pastime.
 (I just googled her and learned that amazing lady is still going strong at 102!).

 By the time the fancy new library was built, I was devouring one mystery after another (Victoria Holt, Phyllis Whitney, Mary Stewart).
 Every morning at school, Jo Levetsky and I traded books.
 Those Gothic tales were far more interesting than homework.
 It was during those times that I started writing stories for my friends to read.
 They would check them out from me, just like at the library, and return them.
 50 years later, I still have those checkout lists!
 And now, my own books are on library shelves next to the authors I admire so much.
 A dream come true.

 Recently, a friend and handwriting analyst colleague, Betty Almeida, asked her local librarian to order my Forensic Handwriting mystery series.
 The result is in the photo above.
 All it takes is asking, as Betty did.

 I would love to see my books in more libraries around the country, so I’m offering a

 bribe prize, to anyone who posts or sends me a photo of themselves next to a library shelf with my books on it.
 Your choice, a mini handwriting analysis or a free book.
 I’m also happy to send the librarian a list of my ISBNs and a stack of bookmarks to give away to their patrons.
-Send me an email for details: email@example.com
+Email for details: firstname.lastname@example.org

 Meanwhile, keep reading!